Russia presses Donbas offensive as Polish leader visits Kyiv | Law-Order

 - Russian Federation

-Russia pressed its offensive in Ukraine's eastern Donbas region on Sunday as Ukrainian President Volodymyr Zelenskyy said the outcome of the grueling conflict would determine whether his country's fate lies with the West or under Moscow's domination.
+Russia pressed its offensive in Ukraine's eastern Donbas region on Sunday as Poland's president travelled to Kyiv to support the country's Western aspirations and became the first foreign leader to address the Ukrainian parliament since the start of the war.

+Ukrainian lawmakers stood to applaud Polish President Andrzej Duda, who thanked them for the honour of speaking in a place where “the heart of a free, independent and democratic Ukraine beats'', according to remarks carried by the Polish state-run news agency PAP.

+Duda's visit, his second to Ukraine's capital since April, came as Russian and Ukrainian forces engaged in battles along a 551-kilometre wedge of the country's eastern industrial heartland.

 After declaring its full control of a sprawling seaside steel plant that was the last defense holdout in the port city of Mariupol, the Russian military launched artillery and missile attacks in Ukraine's industrial heartland, seeking to expand the territory Moscow-backed separatists have held since 2014.

-As the West rallied behind Ukraine, Polish President Andrzej Duda made an unannounced visit to Kyiv and on Sunday became the first foreign leader to address the Ukrainian parliament since the start of the war.

-Poland, which has welcomed millions of Ukrainian refugees since Russia invaded its neighbor, has become a major gateway for Western humanitarian aid and weapons going into Ukraine.
-The government in Warsaw also is a strong supporter of Ukraine's desire to join the European Union.

-Zelenskyy stressed on Saturday that the EU should consider Ukraine's desire to join the 27-nation bloc as soon as possible within the context of Russia's invasion.
+Zelenskyy stressed on Saturday that the 27-member European Union should consider Ukraine's desire to join the bloc as soon as possible within the context of Russia's invasion.

+“I want to emphasise that our European integration path is not just about politics,” Zelenskyy said.
+“It's about quality of life.
+And about the fact that Ukrainians perceive the values of life in the same way as the vast majority of Europeans.”
+Poland is ramping up efforts to persuade other EU members that are more hesitant about accepting Ukraine as a member.
+The country's potential candidacy is set to be discussed at a Brussels summit in late June.

+“The free world has the face of Ukraine,” Duda told the Verkhovna Rada, Ukraine's legislature, on Sunday.

 On Sunday, the British Ministry of Defence said Russia's only operational company of BMP-T Terminator tank support vehicles, which are designed to protect main battle tanks, “has likely been deployed to the Sievierodonetsk axis of the Donbas offensive”.